scalableminds/webknossos/docs/export.md

 ## Data Export through Python

 The [webKnossos Python library](https://docs.webknossos.org/webknossos-py/index.html) makes it very easy to download/upload any of your organization's datasets, and annotations.
 For detailed info, please refer to the `webKnossos-libs` [documentation website for guides and tutorials](https://docs.webknossos.org/webknossos-py/index.html).

+There are also quick start instructions for Python download available directly from the webKnossos UI ([see above](./export.md#data-export-through-the-ui)).